Magmadiver: Cultural references and themes

+According to Evangelion Chronicle, an official encyclopedia of the series, "Magmadiver" features a storyline that offers a glimpse into the characters' everyday lives, highlighting ordinary moments such as Asuka's friendship with Hikari Horaki and her upbeat attitude as she tries to enjoy herself despite missing the school field trip.
+Shinji, by contrast, almost paranoically assumes that Nerv will assign him the mission against Sandalphon, only for Asuka to take his place; the experience makes him realize that Nerv does not intend to place the entire burden on his shoulders.
+Kaji secretly meets an informant aboard a cable car, a plot element later reprised in the fifteenth episode of the series, while Asuka decides to pilot Eva-02 out of her sense of rivalry with Rei.
+The magazine also argues that the episode's final scene, which shows Misato's naked body, goes beyond simple fan service, as it explores her past and her connection to the Second Impact.
 "Magmadiver" also introduces elements regarding the mysteries and the scenario of the series, such as the origin of the Angels.
 According to a guide on the original series contained in the game Neon Genesis Evangelion RPG, the Sandalphon episode suggests dormant, larval Angels are hidden around the world.
 An official encyclopedia on the series links this with the biblical Book of Enoch, in which the word "Heaven", the abode of angels, actually refers to an Earthly location; because Sandalphon is discovered in the magma chamber of a volcano, Evangelion Angels exist "in the same world as ours".
 Sandalphon itself is inspired by prehistoric or living creatures, such as the common dab and trilobites.
 According to writer Virginie Nebbia, for Sandalphon's battle staff took inspiration from the novel Sundiver by David Brin.
-In an interview Hideaki Anno confirmed that he took inspiration from Brin's book for the episode title, but that he never read it.
-Nebbia also compared the scene in which Asuka's plugsuit inflates with Akio Jissoji's work on Ultraman, in which the enemy Skydon inflates in a comical way, and the soundtrack "Magmadiver" with the James Bond movies music.
+Hideaki Anno confirmed in an interview that he took inspiration from Brin's book for the episode title, but that he never read it.
+Nebbia also compared the scene in which Asuka's plugsuit inflates with Akio Jissōji's work on Ultraman, in which the enemy Skydon inflates in a comical way, and the soundtrack "Magmadiver" with the music from James Bond movies.